imacovei/imacovei/about.md

 # About

-I am a software engineering leader with nearly 20 years of hands‑on experience designing, building, and deploying production test systems for electronic and consumer medical devices.
+I am a software engineering leader with nearly 20 years of hands-on experience designing, building, and deploying production test systems for electronic and consumer medical devices.

 Over the past two decades, I have worked across the full lifecycle of automated testing, from architecture and hardware integration to high-throughput parallel execution and long-term operational stability.
 My work has supported the production of devices such as **bite away**, **bite away pro**, **herpoterm**, and **epiivo**, ensuring consistent quality, traceability, and regulatory compliance.